Table of Contents

-While the research is less conclusive for hypertrophy, regarding strength there is a benefit to performing the concentric portion of repetitions as quickly as possible.
+While the research is less conclusive for hypertrophy, regarding strength and power there is a benefit to performing the concentric portion of repetitions as quickly as possible.
 Strength and hypertrophy correlate to a degree, and thus it seems likely that performing the concentric phase as quickly as possible will benefit, or at least not hinder, hypertrophy adaptations.
 However, this only applies if we do not compromise good form to perform the reps more quickly.

 Tip: When performing the concentric phase as quickly as possible it is still important to control the weight to decrease the risk of injury and ensure you maintain good form.
 For the eccentric phase there are some exercises where we can perform this very quickly; for example, people who perform many pushups generally descend in <1 second while maintaining good form.
 However, with most exercises aiming for a 1-2 second eccentric phase promotes safety while avoiding wasting excess energy.

 On the other hand, when performing the concentric phase as quickly as possible we must maintain good form.
 For heavier loads where the weight is not moving very fast this is not a significant issue.
 However, with lighter loads this is potentially problematic; I advise you to never sacrifice good form simply to move the weight more quickly.

 Lastly, when performing warm-up sets I recommend you to purposefully avoid moving the first several reps as quickly as possible.
 When the weight is too light this places more stress on the joints and defeats the purpose of warming up the muscles.
 However, performing the concentric phase as quickly as possible on the last warm-up set/reps is beneficial; this helps prepare the nervous system to fire as quickly as possible when the first working set begins.